This article was updated on Sept. 6, 2018.

 Your employees should have an active voice in your company.
 After all, their day-to-day work experience can provide them with a slew of great ideas on how to improve your business.
 Furthermore, employees who feel heard are more likely to be more loyal to your company.
-In fact, according to Forbes, one of the top reasons that employees quit is that they don't feel as if they have a voice.
+In fact, according to Forbes, one of the top reasons that employees quit is they grow tired of being "overlooked and ignored."

 Here are some tips on how you can help ensure that your employees feel heard: